-- English ivy – This classic green vine is more often associated with colder climates, but it is actually rated to survive in areas as warm as zone 9.
-It produces pretty, dark green leaves and is evergreen, so you get year-round shade from it.
+- English ivy– This classic green vine is more often associated with colder climates, but it is actually rated to survive in areas as warm as zone 9.
+English ivy produces pretty, dark green leaves and is evergreen, so you get year-round shade from it.
 This is also a vine that tolerates partial shade.

-- Kentucky wisteria – This vine produces some of the most beautiful of climbing flowers, with grape-like clusters of hanging purple blooms.
-Similar to American wisteria, this variety grows well in zone 9.
+- Kentucky wisteria– This vine produces some of the most beautiful of climbing flowers, with grape-like clusters of hanging purple blooms.
+Similar to the American variety, Kentucky wisteria grows well in zone 9.
 It will tolerate shade but will not produce as many flowers.

-- Virginia creeper – This vine grows quickly and easily in most locations and will climb up to 50 feet (15 meters) and more.
+- Virginia creeper– This vine grows quickly and easily in most locations and will climb up to 50 feet (15 m.) and more.
 This is a great choice if you have a lot of space to cover.
-It can grow in sun or shade.
+Virginia creeper can grow in sun or shade.
 As a bonus, the berries it produces will attract birds.

-- Creeping fig – Creeping fig is a shade-tolerant evergreen vine that produces small, thick leaves.
-It grows very quickly so it can fill a space, up to 25 or 30 feet (8 to 9 meters), in a short amount of time.
+- Creeping fig– Creeping fig is a shade-tolerant evergreen vine that produces small, thick leaves.
+It grows very quickly so it can fill a space, up to 25 or 30 feet (8-9 m.), in a short amount of time.

-- Confederate jasmine – This vine also tolerates shade and produces pretty white flowers.
-This is a good choice if you want to enjoy fragrant flowers as well as a shady space.
+- Confederate jasmine– This vine also tolerates shade and produces pretty white flowers.
+Confederate jasmine is a good choice if you want to enjoy fragrant flowers as well as a shady space.